Spanish Medical Interpreting Program

 • SPAN 207 Spanish for Spanish Speakers (5 credits)

 If you would like more information about our program, please attend one of our frequent Informational Sessions.
-During the session, questions will be answered by the Program Coordinator and a Completion Coach.
+During the session, questions will be answered by the Program Faculty and a Completion Coach.
 Anyone interested in a career as a healthcare interpreter should attend.
 These sessions are free and open to the public.
 Check out the dates for upcoming sessions and register via our CBC calendar.

 A medical interpreting certification is required for medical interpreters in Washington State.
 The Washington State Department of Health and Social Services (WA DSHS) grants medical interpreting certifications to candidates who have passed either the CoreCHI or Hub-CMI exam, which are considered national exams.
 Each of these tests costs about $200.
 WA DSHS no longer offers its own certification exam for medical interpreting.